clancymoody/e235/TI84tutorial.md

 ##  Tutorial

--First we are going to orient the user with the TI 84 Desktop Emulator that is used to capture the screen shots for the tutorial.
+>First we are going to orient the user with the TI 84 Desktop Emulator that is used to capture the screen shots for the tutorial.

 ---
 **This is what the TI 84 Emulator looks like on the screen.**